“You can be indie and still do major shit.”

-Right now, the main goal is to find a physical location for the PopstarFM studio; really trying to settle down on a headquarters to have people to work out of.
-That’s really been the focus for a while now.
-We have a couple of people that have their own spots around town that we lock in and record at, but I know it’d be different if we were all in the same space.
-Then I could start experimenting with the other ventures we have in mind, but all that will fall into place once we actually find a place.
+Right now, the main goal is to find a physical location for the PopstarFM studio.
+Trying to settle down on a headquarters to have people to work out of.
+That’s been the focus for a while now.
+We have a couple of people that have their spots around town that we lock in and record at, but I know it’d be different if we were all in the same space.
+Then I could start experimenting with the other ventures we have in mind, but all that will fall into place once we find a place.

 Do you have any words of advice for those following behind you on your path to pop stardom?

 I would say keep a 110% focus on your craft at all times.
-Don’t forget to live your life and be inspired but always hold that craft in front of you.
+Don’t forget to live your life, and be inspired, but always hold that craft in front of you.
 Keep the tunnel vision and never forget the goal because it’s what will keep you going when it gets dark.
-Try as hard as you can to not get distracted, just stay with the work because you honestly NEVER know when it’ll pay off in your favor.
-Kind of generic advice but that’s truthfully the way it is and I hope those that listen to me see exactly what I’m talking about and say “man, I’m glad I heard about that.”
+Try as hard as you can not to get distracted, and just stay with the work because you honestly never know when it’ll pay off in your favor.
+Kind of generic advice, but that’s truthfully the way it is, and I hope those that listen to me see what I’m talking about and say, “man, I’m glad I heard about that.”
 Stay focused, stay prepared, and stay hungry.